CKRancher/rancher/README.md

 deployment.apps/nginx-deployment created
 ```

-We have three replicas, sa per our configuration yaml:
+We have three replicas, as per our configuration yaml:

 ```bash
 $ kubectl get pods